njch5/oo-ride-share/README.md

 ## Learning Goals
 Reinforce and practice all of the Ruby and programming concepts we've covered in class so far:
 -   Creating and instantiating classes with attributes
 -   Creating class methods and instance methods within our classes
 -   Writing pseudocode and creating tests to drive the creation of our code
+-   Using Inheritance to extend classes

 ## Context